Scouting in South East England: Royal Berkshire Scout County

-The district map has been redrawn several time through the county's history, with the latest change at the end of 2005 to merge the district of East Reading into its two neighbours, Reading Central and Loddon.
-Some aspects of Scouts are run cross-District, especially in the post 14 sections of Explorer Scouts and Scout Network.
+The district map has been redrawn several times through the county's history: the latest change, at the end of 2005, was to merge the district of East Reading into its two neighbours, Reading Central and Loddon.
+Some aspects of Scouts are run cross-District, especially in the over-14 sections of Explorer Scouts and Scout Network.
 The 1st Reading (YMCA) Sea Scout Group is notable within the county as one of the founding troops of 1908.

-There are also some County level organisations such as a Mountaineering team and Climbing, Archery and Shooting units to lead these activities with Scouts from the county.
+There are also some county level organisations such as a mountaineering team and climbing, archery and shooting units to lead these activities with scouts from the county.
 Scouts from the county are involved in a number of international expeditions and residential trips each year.
-Between 2016 and 2018 Scouts from the county have visited thirteen countries including the Netherlands, Belgium, Germany, Ireland and Norway].
+Between 2016 and 2018, Scouts from the county visited thirteen countries including the Netherlands, Belgium, Germany, Ireland and Norway.
 These have included visits to Kandersteg International Scout Centre in Switzerland and Explorer Belt expeditions to Finland, Hungary and Iceland.

-The county's badge, worn on the uniform of any member in the county, depicts a stag and an oak tree on a dark green background.
-It is a variation of a traditional design for the county, originally based on a 17th-century poem, and which is currently used as the flag of Berkshire.
+The county's badge, worn on the uniform of each member in the county, depicts a stag and an oak tree on a dark green background.
+It is a variation of a traditional design for the county, originally based on a 17th-century poem, which is currently used as the flag of Berkshire.